Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 What Lighting Should I Use?

 Did you know that a "normal" incandescent light bulb only converts about 5% of the electricity used into useful light?
 The remaining 95% ends up as heat.
-There are lots of other options in home lighting which are much more efficient.
+There are lots of other options for home lighting which are much more efficient, however modern LED lamps are by far the best in terms of energy efficiency.
+In this guide we'll examine the pros and cons of each type of lighting technology and discover what's so good about LEDs.

-Well basically some lighting types are more efficient than others and use less electricity while producing the same light output.
-However there are other issues to consider when buying lamps and light fittings such as the initial cost of lamps/light fitting, lifetime of bulbs and the color of light produced.
+Some lighting types are more efficient than others.
+They use less electricity while producing the same light output.
+However, there are other issues to consider when buying lamps and light fittings such as the initial cost of the lamps/light fitting, the lifetime of bulbs and the color of light produced.

-- Lumens The output light flux from a lamp.
-A traditional 100 watt incandescent bulb gives out about 1600 lumens of light
+- Lumens.
+The output light flux from a lamp.
+A traditional 100 watt incandescent bulb gives out about 1500 lumens of light

 Incandescent lighting is based on the principle of heating a metal to a high temperature.
 At temperatures of over 1000C, metals glow white hot.